-All of the Company's securitized debt is collateralized by residential mortgage loans.
+All of the Company's securitized debt is collateralized by residential mortgage loans or RMBS.
 For financial reporting purposes, the Company's securitized debt is accounted for as a financing.
-Thus, the residential mortgage loans held as collateral are recorded in the assets of the Company as securitized loans held for investment and the securitized debt is recorded as a liability in the statements of financial condition.
+Thus, the residential mortgage loans or RMBS held as collateral are recorded in the assets of the Company as securitized loans held for investment or RMBS and the securitized debt is recorded as a liability in the statements of financial condition.

+At December 31, 2010, the Company's securitized debt collateralized by residential mortgage loans had a principal balance of \$303.1 million.
+The debt matures between the years 2023 and 2038.
+At December 31, 2010, the debt carried a weighted average cost of financing equal to 5.52%, that is secured by residential mortgage loans of which approximately 44% of the remaining principal balance pays a fixed rate of 6.29% and 56% of the remaining principal balance pays a variable rate of 5.47%.
 At December 31, 2009, the Company's securitized debt collateralized by residential mortgage loans had a principal balance of \$390.4 million.
-The debt matures between the years 2015 and 2038.
-At December 31, 2009, the debt carried a weighted average cost of financing equal to 5.50%, that is secured by residential mortgage loans of which approximately 43% of the remaining principal balance pays a fixed rate of 6.33% and 57% of the remaining principal balance pays a variable rate of 5.63%.
-At December 31, 2008, securitized debt collateralized by residential mortgage loans had a principal balance of \$488.7 million.
-At December 31, 2008, the debt carried a weighted average cost of financing equal to 5.55%, of which approximately 44% of the remaining principal balance is a fixed rate at 6.32% and 56% of the remaining principal balance at a variable rate of 5.65%.
+At December 31, 2009, the debt carried a weighted average cost of financing equal to 5.50%, that is secured by residential mortgage loans of which approximately 43% of the remaining principal balance pays a fixed rate of 5.63%.